c24thomas/hotel-class/README.md

 - Don’t assume all Kaggle submission processes are the same

-Hotel recognition posed unique challenges.
-It required that our models learn both the shared and specific characteristics.
+### Hotel recognition posed unique challenges.
+It required that our models learn both the shared ***and*** specific characteristics of hotel rooms.
+In the end, our best models only achieved ~2-4% validation accuracy.

+Moving forward, we plan on incorporating the cluster data into a CNN as an additional feature.
+Additionally, we would like to import a pre-trained model to do the heavy lifting, as fitting models on even small subsets of the dataset ended up taking hours.